$\kappa$-Minkowski as tangent space I: quantum partition of unity: Introduction

-\paragraph{} In this paper, we will adapt the above formulation to a noncommutative framework to propose a quantum (noncommutative analogue of a) partition of unity.
-The base space $\mathcal{M}$ described by the corresponding algebra of smooth functions $\mathcal{C^\infty(M)}$, is traded for a noncommutative algebra $\mathcal{A}$, possibly referred to as the base space algebra.
+\paragraph{} In this paper, we adapt the above formulation to a noncommutative framework.
+The base space $\mathcal{M}$ is described by its algebra of smooth functions $\mathcal{C^\infty(M)}$.
+This commutative algebra is traded for a noncommutative algebra $\mathcal{A}$, possibly referred to as the base space algebra.
 As $\mathcal{M}$ is dynamical in general relativity, the algebra $\mathcal{A}$ is also considered dynamical.
 For now, this only means that it is not fixed {\it{ab initio}}.
-In order to mimic the local structure of $\mathcal{M}$ as a patch of open sets $\{U_\alpha\}_\alpha$, the quantum base space $\mathcal{A}$ is equipped with a covering of algebra $\{\mathcal{A}_\alpha\}_\alpha$ together with a noncommutative version of a partition of unity $\chi$.
-Here, the local\footnote{ The notion of locality here (which we refrain to call quantum locality) will be a mere extension of the commutative one where the manifold is made of a patch of open sets $\{U_\alpha\}_\alpha$ that are ``local'' open sets.
-An algebra modelling the quantum base space will be defined similarly as a patch of algebra $\{\mathcal{A}_\alpha\}_\alpha$ which will be called ``local''.
-In other words, the subscript $\alpha$ indicates that we are working in a "localised" region of (quantum) space-time.} algebra $\mathcal{A}_\alpha$ is the noncommutative counterpart of the set of smooth functions $\mathcal{C}^\infty(U_\alpha)$.
+In order to mimic the local structure of $\mathcal{M}$ as a patch of open sets $\{U_\alpha\}_\alpha$, the quantum base space $\mathcal{A}$ is equipped with a covering of algebra $\{\mathcal{A}_\alpha\}_\alpha$, as done in \cite{Calow_1999}.
+Here, the local \footnote{ The notion of locality here (which we refrain to call quantum locality) is a mere extension of the commutative one where the manifold is made of a patch of open sets $\{U_\alpha\}_\alpha$ that are ``local'' open sets.
+An algebra modelling the quantum base space is defined similarly as a patch of algebra $\{\mathcal{A}_\alpha\}_\alpha$, which elements ($\mathcal{A}_\alpha$) are called ``local''.
+In other words, the subscript $\alpha$ indicates that we are working in a "localised" region of (quantum) spacetime. } algebra $\mathcal{A}_\alpha$ is the noncommutative counterpart of the set of smooth functions $\mathcal{C}^\infty(U_\alpha)$.
+We further require that the local algebra $\mathcal{A}_\alpha$ are linked to $\kappa$-Minkowski, noted $\kM$, by a coordinate chart, so that the star-product of $\kM$ can be exported to a star-product in $\mathcal{A}_\alpha$.

-\paragraph{} A single ingredient is missing in this construction and is at the core of this paper: the tangent space.
-As recalled above the local tangent space relies (for Lorentzian manifold) on the Minkowski space through \eqref{eq:int_loc_tan}.
-Therefore, we assume that the noncommutative analogue of \eqref{eq:int_loc_tan} to be characterised should involve the $\kappa$-Minkowski, noted $\kM$.
-However, this assumption should be supplemented by something more.
-One needs to turn to the set of local vector fields, corresponding, in the noncommutative formalism, to the derivations of $\mathcal{A}_\alpha$.
+\paragraph{} A missing ingredient is at the core of this paper: the tangent space.
+As recalled above the local tangent space relies (for pseudo-Riemannian manifold) on the Minkowski space through \eqref{eq:int_loc_tan}.
+Therefore, we construct, thanks to the coordinate charts, the the noncommutative analogue of \eqref{eq:int_loc_tan} (to be characterised), involving the $\kappa$-Minkowski spacetime.
+In order to do so, one needs to turn to the set of local vector fields, corresponding, in the noncommutative formalism, to the derivations of $\mathcal{A}_\alpha$.
 As explained in the ensuing discussion, \eqref{eq:int_loc_tan} is generalised as